ThorstenBLN/ds_projects/week10/README.md

 - 10.4_movie_db_content_based.ipynb:
     movie recommender with cosine similarity (proof of concept)
 - movies.py & recommender.py:
-    a movie recommender webpage with Flask. (looks on purpose in 90s style)
+    a movie recommender webpage with Flask. (in 90s style - on purpose)
     - first prompts the user to evaluate 5 movies
     - based on that creates movie recommendations for the user with the saved NMF-model